rostunic/obsidian-virtual-linker/README.md

 - `linker-include` to explicitly include a file
 - `linker-exclude` to explicitly exclude a file

+You can exclude a specific text (e.g. alias) from being matched by adding it to the `linker-excluded-texts` property of the file.

 You can also exclude all files in a specific folder by adding the folder to the exclude list in the settings.

 > [!Note]